 Echo Valley and Hanging Coffins

-Hanging Coffins is a tradition followed by locals believing that the higher the coffin is, the closer they are closer to heaven.
+Hanging Coffins is a tradition followed by locals believing that the higher the coffin, the closer they are to heaven.
 It is the testament of a meaningful reverence of Igorots to their ancestors.

 Before you reach the Hanging Coffins, you’ll have to hike for about 30 minutes on a paved cemented path.
 In the middle of the trail, you’ll pass through the Echo Valley, where you’ll literally hear your voice come back to you when you shout.
 It is where some Filipinos scream words of their pain after a heartbreak.
 However, shouting is now prohibited due to disturbances affecting wildlife.
 Visitors feel more serenity while trekking the valley.

 During our trip here, our guide explained in detail everything about Hanging Coffins.
 Our guide told us why coffins look tiny compared to modern coffins and how their ancestors fit inside.